maxupp/ProjectPing/README.md

 ### TODO:
 * Separate Macro definitions from main.py
-* Make clicks on the notification open updates.log.
+* Make clicks on the notification open updates.log (currently not possible using win10toast, although there is a pull request for it)